centreon/centreon-documentation/en/reporting/installation.md

 -  Firewall :   Désactivé
 -  SELinux :   Désactivé

-We advise to tune your MySQL database server on your reporting server in order to have better performance.
+We advise to tune your MariaDB database server on your reporting server in order to have better performance.
 You will need at least 12GB on your reporting server to run the configuration file provided below.
 Add the [following file](assets/reporting/centreon.cnf) on your reporting server in /etc/my.cnf.d/.
 Make sure to have a *tmp* folder in */var/lib/mysql*.

-> Do not set these MySQL optimizations on your monitoring server.
+> Do not set these MariaDB optimizations on your monitoring server.

 Users and groups :